 All of our groups are facilitated by trained volunteers, who must complete a comprehensive training program to prepare them for the sensitive nature of our program.

-We also offer training sessions to local agencies, organizations and schools in need of our expertise as well as educational materials about children and grief.
+We also offer training sessions to local agencies, organizations, and schools in need of our expertise as well as educational materials about children and grief.

-Childhood and teen grief is widely misunderstood and under-recognized.
+Childhood and teen grief are widely misunderstood and under-recognized.
 Due to the lack of on-going support services for grieving children and teens, Lynn Snyder, a licensed professional counselor, who specializes in the field of childhood bereavement, saw a need in the community for services focused directly on the needs of grieving children and teens.
 During this time, there were also a series of teen and young adult suicide deaths in the area.

 With a dream and passion to provide a nurturing and caring place where children with similar experiences of loss could come together to share their stories and begin to heal, Common Ground Grief Center was born.